 For more information read www.raymonddeane.com×

-Self-taught, she started out painting on silk, then concentrated for a time on print-making and currently combines monotype and mixed media drawing.
-She exhibits regularly and her work is represented in corporate and private collections in Ireland and abroad.
+She is a self-taught painter and printmaker and currently combines monotype print and mixed media drawing.
+She exhibits regularly; her work is represented in corporate and private collections in Ireland and abroad and can be seen at the Graphic Studio Gallery and Doorway Gallery in Dublin and the Kenny Gallery, Galway.

-Renate also works part-time as a professional plantswoman and gardener in Dublin, and more recently as a and writer.
-She is working on a collaborative project involving two scripts for TV and has written the libretto for the opera ‘Vagabones’ by Raymond Deane due to be premiered in 2019.
-She writes a weekly blog on gardening and plants on Facebook, titled Urban Gardener.
+Renate also works part-time as a professional plantswoman and gardener in Dublin, and writes a weekly blog on gardening and wildlife on Facebook, titled Urban Gardener.

 A graduate of both the DIT Conservatory of Music and Drama (BMus Hons) and The Bull Alley Theatre Training Company, the bass-baritone Rory Dunne has studied as both an actor and a classical singer.